bmourit/MFL/README.md

 Eventually I indend to use this along with a custom Arduino Core for this chip.
 Documentation is non-existant as of now.
 This is still early stages, but it does build.

+# Library Size
+This being intended for an MCU with limited memory and flash size, it is important to keep this base MFL library as small as possible.
+Currently, compiled with -Os using g++ and the example program, the size is ~10 KB, which is smalled than the vendor provided C firmware library.
+It should be very memory effecient as well, though I don't have exact numbers yet.

 # Compiling the examples

 To compile the examples, simply move their main.cpp file to the base project folder,